-where $|Y_{\text{src}}|$ is the cardinality of the influence sources space and $|D^h|$ the cardinality of the $h$ step d-sets space. \begin{proof} We apply Lemma \ref{L1Prob} from \cite{weissman2003inequalities} to the exact influence $I^t$ and the empirical influence $I^t_n$, thereby obtaining
+where $|Y_{\text{src}}|$ refers to the cardinality of the influence sources space and $|D^h|$ the cardinality of the $h$ step d-sets space. \begin{proof} We apply Lemma \ref{L1Prob} from \cite{weissman2003inequalities} to the exact influence $I^t$ and the empirical influence $I^t_N$, thereby obtaining